openl2m/openl2m/docs/installation/openl2m_api.rst

     MAX_API_TOKENS = 3

-If all is well, you are now ready to :doc:`Install Gunicorn<gunicorn>`
+If all is well, you are now ready to finalize the configuration of OpenL2M.